You could have a remote job next month!

 Working Nomads is a newsletter serviced dedicated to busy digital nomads.
 When you sign up for the service, Working Nomads will then deliver a curated list of remote jobs directly to your inbox.
 You can choose daily or weekly emails, then keep moving to the next city while the telecommuting job search comes to you.

 Jobspresso features a wide range of curated jobs in tech, marketing, customer support, and more.
-You can search job openings and post your resume to be searched and seen by potential employers.
+You can search their virtual job board for openings and post your resume to be searched and seen by potential employers.

 If you’re a job seeker looking to work remotely in European time zones (whether you’re from Europe or not), you’ll want to check out EuropeRemotely.
-This site is full of job listings from companies that are happy to work with at-home and remote employees who are interesting in doing work based on European time zones.
+This virtual job board is full of job listings from companies that are happy to work with at-home and remote employees who are interesting in doing work based on European time zones.

 Jobscribe is a site that sends out daily emails to job seekers with remote job listings at tech startups.
 Web designers, web developers, mobile app designers, and digital marketers can specify their focus and receive listings for corresponding remote and work-from-home positions.